CyberVisionariesInstitute/pki-foundations-labs/03-week-03-certificate-anatomy/lab/lab-01-certificate-fields.md

 ---

 ## Part 2 — Execution Steps

 ### Step 1 — Create Artifact Directory
-From the root of your directory: mkdir -p labs/03-week-03-certificate-anatomy/submissions/certificate-inspection
+From the root of your local directory on your personal machine: mkdir -p lab/03-week-03-certificate-anatomy/submissions/certificate-fields

 ### Step 2 — Retrieve a Website Certificate
 Use OpenSSL to connect to a website and retrieve its certificate.